FredHutch/scharpTemplates/README.md

 ### Overview

 This package includes [R Markdown](http://rmarkdown.rstudio.com) templates for SCHARP.
-It is based on the rticles package
+It is based on the [rticles package](https://github.com/rstudio/rticles).